learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ## Under the hood

-**Service accounts are a way to associate your Kubernetes workload with an identity.**
+**Service Accounts are a way to associate your Kubernetes workloads with an identity.**

-You can then combine a service account with a Role (or ClusterRole) and a RoleBinding (or ClusterRoleBinding) to define what or who can access what resources in a cluster.
+You can combine a Service Account with a Role (or ClusterRole) and a RoleBinding (or ClusterRoleBinding) to define what or who can access what resources in a cluster.

-For example, when you want to restrict reading Secrets only to admin users in the cluster, you can do so using a service account.
+For example, when you want to restrict reading Secrets only to admin users in the cluster, you can do so using a Service Account.

 **Service Accounts aren't just for users, though.**